 Oregon State University is among your best bets if you want to study Chemistry.
 After getting their bachelor's degree, Chemistry students typically make an average of $47,774 in the first five years of their career.
 With more than 20,000 students, this institution is one of the biggest schools in the nation.

 Every student who is interested in Chemistry needs to take a look at Willamette University.
-Students from the Chemistry major at Willamette University get 5.4% above the average college grad with the same degree.
+Soon after getting their bachelor's degree, Chemistry students usually earn about $44,136 at the beginning of their careers.
 Salem, Oregon is an ideal location for students who relish the busy city life.

 Every student who is interested in Chemistry needs to look into Linfield College - McMinnville Campus.
 Soon after getting their bachelor's degree, Chemistry students usually earn around $43,790 at the beginning of their careers.
 Students who love a more relaxed life will treasure the school's setting in the smallish town of McMinnville, Oregon.

 It is hard to find a better school than University of Oregon if you want to pursue Chemistry as a major.
-University of Oregon chemistry students earn 2.5% more than the average chemistry student.
+Graduates of the Chemistry program earn an average of $41,174 for their early career and $85,638 in their mid career.
 Eugene, Oregon is an ideal setting for college students who appreciate the fast moving city life.

 George Fox University is a good option for students pursuing a Chemistry degree.
-Graduates from the Chemistry degree program at George Fox University make 2.4% above the typical college grad in this field.
+After graduation, Chemistry students generally make around $45,833 in their early careers.
 Newberg, Oregon allows a quaint small-town atmosphere for college students to study in.

 Reed College is a good choice for students pursuing a Chemistry degree.
 Reed College chemistry majors earn 2.0% more than the typical chemistry student.
 Placed in Portland, Oregon, this college is a strong final choice for students who enjoy the thrill of a large city.

+85.0% of freshmen return for their second year.
 Lewis & Clark College's 11:1 student-to-faculty ratio is one of the very best in the nation.
-On average, students accumulate about $26,880 of student debt at Lewis & Clark College.
-That is much lower than the U.S. average of $28,421.
 Learn more to see just how Lewis & Clark College ranks in other categories.

 University of Portland is among your top options if you're planning on studying Chemistry.
-Students from the Chemistry major at University of Portland get 0.0% more than the standard college graduate with the same degree.
+Graduates of the chemistry program state that they receive average early career earnings of chemistry and mid-career earnings of $80,074.
 Positioned in Portland, Oregon, this school is a logical choice for students who enjoy the thrills of a substantial city.

 About 52.0% of the instructors at University of Portland have full-time hours, which means they should have enough time to give attention to students in their class.
-With the diverse population at University of Portland, you will have lots of chances to interact with individuals from many cultures.
-Look at a few school videos for more information on what student life is like.
+University of Portland also has grad degree programs for those who wish to keep going after earning a four-year degree.
+Go on a virtual tour for more information on University of Portland.

 Every student pursuing a degree in Chemistry needs to check out Western Oregon University.
 This is an exceptional option for students who like the charms of a small college town.

 Every student who is interested in Chemistry has to take a look at Portland State University.
-With over 20,000 undergraduates, this school is among the biggest schools in the U.S..
+Positioned in Portland, Oregon, this university is best for young people who blossom in an urban setting.